zh-lx/vitepress-demo-plugin/packages/docs/en/guide/advance.md

 ## Code Theme

-The code block display of `vitepress-demo-plugin` is based on [highlight.js](https://github.com/highlightjs/highlight.js), so you can use all themes supported by `highlight.js`.
-For a list of themes, please refer to the [highlight.js official website](https://highlightjs.org/demo).
+The code block display of `vitepress-demo-plugin` is based on [Shiki](https://shiki.style/), so you can use all themes supported by `Shiki`.
+For a list of themes, please refer to the [Shiki - Bundled Themes](https://shiki.style/themes#bundled-themes).

-You can specify the code block themes in light mode and dark mode respectively through `lightTheme` (default is `vs`) and `darkTheme` (default is `vs2015`).
+You can specify the code block themes in light mode and dark mode respectively through `lightTheme` (default is `github-light`) and `darkTheme` (default is `github-dark`).
 Add the following code in `config.ts`:

 ```ts
 import { defineConfig } from 'vitepress';